MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 ## Install on Windows

+1. Ensure Java is installed.
+For more information, see the [prerequisites](#prerequisites).

-1. [Run Setup](../install/sql-machine-learning-services-windows-install.md) to install SQL Server 2019.
+2. [Run Setup](../install/sql-machine-learning-services-windows-install.md) to install SQL Server 2019.

-2. When you get to Feature Selection, choose **Machine Learning Services (in-database)**.
+3. When you get to Feature Selection, choose **Machine Learning Services (in-database)**.

    Although Java integration does not come with machine learning libraries, this is the option in setup that provides the extensibility framework.
 You can omit R and Python if you wish.

-3. Finish the installation wizard, and then continue with the next two tasks.
+4. Finish the installation wizard, and then continue with the next two tasks.

 ### Add the JAVA_HOME variable